mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/cassandra/2.7.0-3.11.4/getting-started/index.md

    The slashes in your service name are interpreted as folders.
 You are deploying {{ model.techShortName }} in the `/testing` folder.
 Any user with access to the `/testing` folder will have access to the service.

 <p class="message--note"><strong>NOTE: </strong>Services cannot be renamed because the location of the service is specified in the name and you cannot move services between folders.
-DC/OS 1.9 and earlier does not accept slashes in service names.
+DC/OS 1.9 does not accept slashes in service names.
 You may be able to create the service, but you will encounter unexpected problems.</p>

 ### Interacting with your foldered service